zhe-thoughts/zhe-thoughts.github.io/_postsUC/2016-07-07-Hadoop-Summit.md

 * TLS v2 uses HBase, has metrics aggregation, and offers richer query APIs

 #### _Cloud_
-Although on-premise datacenters still run the lion's share of Hadoop deployments, it is an obvious trend to move big data workloads to public cloud.
+Although on-premise datacenters still run the lion's share of Hadoop deployments, it is an obvious trend to move big data workloads to public or private cloud platforms.

+HDFS tiered storage talk from Microsoft (AKA Tachyon / Alluxio done right):
+* The community has long discussed approaches to "stage" or "page" part of the data / metadata to external store
+* The key idea here is to generalize the block concept and introduce a PROVIDED block type
+* DN will run daemon for the actual data transfer
+* When used together with HDInsight, computation and data "jobs" will be co-scheduled to achieve just-in-time data staging.
+* Many smart algorithms can be considered for eviction and prediction-based prefetching

 HDFS and object storage talk from Hortonworks:

+Operationalizing YARN in the cloud talk from Qubole: [to be added]

 #### _General Improvements_

+Over-committing YARN resources talk from Yahoo:
+* A lot of jobs are poorly configured, causing resources wastage
+* Static overcommit (configure containers to use more than OS offers) doesn't work just like "over-selling flight tickets"
+* ```NodeManager``` reports utlization to ```ResourceManager``` via heartbeats, to facilitate dynamic overcommitting

 ### SQL